-With most global capital markets realizing strong negative returns in the past fiscal year, NEPC continues to be supportive in SBCERA's chosen asset allocation which reduces the Fund's volatility risk to more consistently meet its actuarial targets.
+As strong capital market returns were realized across risky assets like stocks in the past fiscal year, as expected, SBCERA returns trailed plans with a greater allocation to stocks.
+NEPC continues to be supportive in SBCERA's chosen asset allocation which reduces the Fund's volatility risk to more consistently meet its actuarial targets.
 Lower public equity exposure and broader diversification can help protect portfolios from significant declines.
-SBCERA's portfolio continues to be positioned to take advantage of contractual income-based investments which have often produced superior risk-adjusted returns over the last decade.
+SBCERA's portfolio continues to be positioned to take advantage of contractual income-based investments which have often produced superior risk- adjusted returns over the last decade.

 NEPC, LLC serves as SBCERA's independent investment consultant and provides SBCERA with asset allocation guidance, quarterly economic and investment market updates and performance reviews, together with investment manager monitoring and selection advice.
 SBCERA's custodian, State Street Bank and Trust Company, independently prepared the underlying performance data used in this report.
-Rates of return are represented using a time-weighted rate of return methodology based upon reported market values as of June 30, 2022.
-At that time a significant portion of SBCERA's assets were invested in Private market instruments, which reflected 3/31/2022 valuations.
+Rates of return are represented using a time-weighted rate of return methodology based upon reported market values as of June 30, 2023.
+At that time a significant portion of SBCERA's assets were invested in Private market instruments, which reflected 3/31/2023 valuations.